-To calculate a suitable initial value for BT, use the following formula: BT = 10 : average machining time of an NC block in seconds.
+To calculate a suitable output value for BT use the formula BT = 10: Average machining time of an NC block in seconds.
 Round up to the next odd integer.
 If the calculated result is greater than 100, use the maximum input value of 100.